Skip to main content

 • The use of current technology.

-• For all new construction, a description of the work to be performed being provided to owners of property abutting the drain at least 10 days prior to the start of construction to ensure appropriate planning to handle increased storm water due to development.
+• For new construction, a description of the work to be performed being provided to owners of property abutting the drain at least 10 days prior to the start of construction to ensure appropriate planning to handle increased storm water due to development.
 Alternatives to storm water retention ponds should be considered.

 We oppose: